stillmattwest/node_lessons_2021/the_mvc_pattern_part_01.md

 ```
 As you can see, models and controllers are just JavaScript functions.
 We conncect them using Node's **exports** and **require** statements.

 This is a really important thing to understand about MVC.
 It's not a framework or something that has a specific syntax.
 It's just a strategy for keeping our code organized and maintainable.
-That's what a **design pattern** is.

 Go ahead and navigate to http://localhost:3000/firstController to see proof that our controller and model are talking to each other.